L2-Lagrange/Simple-LM1875-sound-system/README.md

  <em>Sine wave before (yellow) and after (blue) the 35khz filter</em>
 </p>

-This is an example of what the lowpass filter after a DAC accomplishes.
+The above images are an example of what the lowpass filter after a DAC accomplishes.
 The yellow signal is the output from the [bluetooth receiver](https://www.amazon.com/hiBCTR-Wireless-Bluetooth-Audio-Receiver/dp/B0FDLGMMYC/ref=sr_1_8?crid=350EUMJXBN4NV&dib=eyJ2IjoiMSJ9.Hz_ZgfGwXoIZV5nocs7b126nDdCcdYSbgK9A1z3RJKLhT1cz--GEa3WTc_r3OOHGRY9FarT_VZx-J5lBDyLFj8vOGiySonwBIZ1kvVUOeB1Q8dR2eUkfJ7Q_jlzzyOuEYd0lVI_-uhTDe1ct_fYaA3AArWnHJAKOYzXvK3QndtL3qvyXXTN7THovINOcq88VqpU_mcGi9XMeYuAU9Y2iQcgw7ReGjUXgMcREKI2Z7GU.sa2W5zidMW-tkHYAYGa7TfbJ-GyrVTsSYmgwTngp6ZE&dib_tag=se&keywords=bluetooth+module&qid=1775198601&sprefix=bluetooth+modu%2Caps%2C182&sr=8-8), and the blue signal is the output of the 35khz filter.
 The high frequency noise has been significantly removed, and the output is much cleaner.
 This sine wave is then reinverted by the gain stage (0-10 gain magnitude) and then finally sent to the output buffer.

 The signal then goes to the input stage of the power stage board, which is another buffer.
 These buffers are for modularity and stage seperation, but they could be removed.
-The power stage has 10 gain, and is BTL.
+After the buffer the signal is phase split to drive the BTL power stage.